 University of the Arts London has opted into the TEF and received a Silver award.

-• Study business and management in a leading institution located in central London, with strong links to the creative and cultural industries.
+• The only undergraduate design management course of its kind delivered at a world-leading creative institution located in central London, with excellent links to the creative and cultural industries.

-• A course with design thinking at the core of subject delivery.
-Design thinking involves an approach to innovation and problem solving that takes into account ‘the needs of people, the possibilities of technology and the requirements for business success’ (Tim Brown, IDEO).
+• A course with human-centred values, sustainability and design thinking at the core of subject delivery.
+Design thinking involves an approach to innovation and problem solving that takes into account “the needs of people, the possibilities of technology and the requirements for business success” (Tim Brown, IDEO).

 About London College of Communication